w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 slashed if your validator commits an offence.

 Click on "Nominate" on an account you've bonded and you will be presented with another popup asking you to select up to 16 validators.
+Although you may choose up to 16 validators, due to the [Phragmen][] election algorithm your stake may be dispersed in different proportions to any subset or all of the validators your choose.

 ![Nominating validators](/img/NPoS/nominate.png)